 Italian sausage, as it’s referred to in the United States, is most often a pork sausage that is made with fennel seed or anise.
 It packs a ton of flavor, and can be seasoned with fresh or dry herbs.
 It’s the usual type of sausage that you’ll find in most pasta sauces, as a pizza topping, etc.

 You sure can.
-While the average home cook will probably want to leave stuffing sausage links to the pros, if you’re using bulk sausage (the kind you buy loose by the pound from the butcher), or planning to remove the meat from the casings to crumble it into a dish, you can always just buy ground pork and add your own seasonings instead.
+While the average home cook will probably want to leave stuffing sausage links to the pros, if you’re using bulk sausage (the kind you buy loose by the pound), or planning to remove the meat from the casings to crumble it into a dish, you can always just buy ground pork and add your own seasonings instead.

-It’s a great addition to soups, stews, pasta, and pizza, and if you remove it from the casing, you can crumble it and use it similarly to ground beef.
-It’s great grilled on a bun in place of bratwurst, though it has a stronger flavor).
+Italian sausage is a great addition to soups, stews, pasta, and pizza, and if you remove it from the casing, you can crumble it and use it similarly to ground beef.
+It’s great grilled on a bun in place of bratwurst (though it has a stronger flavor).

 Use your favorite version of Italian sausage in any of these dishes.

 If you prefer your carbs in the form of bread, this stuffed dough roll is a perfect option for dinner or a party snack.
 And since we call for store-bought pizza dough, it’s nowhere near as hard as it looks.
-Get our Italian Sausage Calzone recipe.